Reinpal/reinpal.github.io/work/_posts/2014-11-15-wundertuete.md

 ## The Logo

-My personal take on the Logo was to create a strong mark which would work on it&#x2019;s on.
+My personal take on the Logo was to create a strong mark which would work on it&#x2019;s own.
 I&#x2019;ve decided to use a slightly modified version of Brandon Grotesque Bold.
 It&#x2019;s modern character and the small x-height really helped creating a distinguished logomark.
 It acts as a contrast to our fun and playful nature by not showing what we&#x2019;re all about at first sight.
 Just how a Wundert&#xFC;te works in real life.

 <img class="post-img" src="../../assets/dist/wundertuete/img/wundertuete_logo_construction.png" alt="The final Logo" srcset="../../assets/dist/wundertuete/img/wundertuete_logo_construction-small.png 250w, ../../assets/dist/wundertuete/img/wundertuete_logo_construction-medium.png 500w, ../../assets/dist/wundertuete/img/wundertuete_logo_construction-large.png 700w" sizes="(min-width: 31.25em) 66vw, (min-width: 56.25em) 50vw, 100vw">